JosuehCA/OOP_Team2/Documentación/Pitch Producto Final.md

 *(Display the user interface of our system, highlighting its user-friendly design and intuitive features.)*

 Let's take a quick look at our user interface – the face of our system.
 Designed with simplicity in mind, our interface is user-friendly and packed with intuitive features.
-We've built it using SpreenBoot, ensuring a seamless and visually appealing experience for our users.
+We've built it using SpringBoot, ensuring a seamless and visually appealing experience for our users.
 From easy navigation to clear functionalities, our interface is crafted to make the user experience smooth and enjoyable.

 ### **RFID Technology in Action:**